Sara Paretsky

-Sara Paretsky (born June 8, 1947) is an American author of detective fiction, best known for her novels focused on the protagonist V. I. Warshawski.
+Sara Paretsky (born June 8, 1947) is an American author of detective fiction, most notable for her novels focused on the protagonist V. I. Warshawski.

 Life and career

 Paretsky was born in Ames, Iowa.
 Her father was a microbiologist and moved the family to Kansas in 1951 after taking a job at the University of Kansas, where Paretsky eventually graduated.
 The family rented an old farm house.
 Her relationship with her parents was strained; her mother was an alcoholic and her father was a harsh disciplinarian.

 After obtaining a bachelor's degree in political science from the University of Kansas, she did community service work on the south side of Chicago in 1966 and returned in 1968 to work there.
 She completed her AM (masters) degree at the University of Chicago in 1969 and completed a Ph.D. in history there in 1977; her dissertation was titled "The Breakdown of Moral Philosophy in New England Before the Civil War".
 She also earned an MBA in 1977 from the University of Chicago Booth School of Business.

 Her husband, Courtenay Wright, was a professor of physics at the University of Chicago; the two were together from 1970 until his death in 2018.

 Paretsky is an alumna of the Ragdale Foundation.
 She was to appear in an amateur light opera production in 2011.

 The protagonist of all but two of Paretsky's novels is the female private investigator V.I.
 Warshawski, and the author is credited with transforming the role and image of women in the crime novel.
 The Winter 2007 issue of Clues: A Journal of Detection is devoted to her work.
 She is also considered the founding mother of Sisters in Crime, an organization that supports and promotes women in the mystery field.